datadave/GADS9-NYC-Spring2014-Lectures/lessons/lesson18_maps/README.md

 Maps
 ====

-This lesson features an overivew (mapschool.pd) and code examples (mapping101.ipynb) of basic geomapping with Python.
+This lesson features an overview (mapschool.md) and code examples (mapping101.ipynb) of basic geomapping with Python.

 Additional recommended resources are featured below.